ptsteadman/notebook/essays/fb-status-drafts.md

 templates,... all of these things are really just conventions that date back to Rails (and earlier, I'm sure).
-If you need to be convinced that these ideas aren't universal, just visit the world of wordpress development (I've been doing that a bit now, I think the finishing strech of my tour-de-programming-paradigms).
+If you need to be convinced that these ideas aren't universal, just visit the world of wordpress development (I've been doing that a bit now, I think the finishing stretch of my tour-de-programming-paradigms).

 What am I forgetting, before I get to the stuff I'm programming now?
 Making